• Skip to primary navigation

 Top with your favorite taco toppings such as salsa, sour cream, guacamole, hot sauce, shredded lettuce, diced tomatoes, and sliced olives.

 Meal idea!
 Serve with a side salad topped with avocado dressing.
-If you are not following a low-carb keto diet then this Mexican Street Corn Salad makes a wonderful side dish.
+If you are not following a low-carb keto diet then this Mexican Street Corn Salad or refried beans make a wonderful side dish.

 Let the stuffed peppers cool completely then transfer to an airtight container.
 Store in the refrigerator for up to 3 days or freeze up to 3 months.